Copilot-Language/copilot/copilot-theorem/README.md

 data Options = Options { bmcMax :: Int }
 ```
 and where `bmcMax` corresponds to the `--bmc_max` option of *kind2* and is
-equivalent to the `kTimeout` option of the light prover.
+equivalent to the `maxK` option of the K-Induction prover.
 Its default value is
 0, which stands for infinity.

 #### Combining provers